usssequoia/usssequoia/_pages/rank.md

 # Merit-based Ranks

-*Promotion beyond any of the above automatic ranks depends on whether you own a uniform in the <span style="white-space: no-wrap">Strange New Worlds</span> style that meets <span style="white-space: no-wrap">USS Sequoia</span> guidelines.
-Members without a uniform will be promoted along the Enlisted track:*
+*Promotion beyond any of the above automatic ranks depends on whether you own a Class A Uniform (see: [Uniform Guidelines]({% link _pages/uniform_guidelines.md %})) in the <span style="white-space: no-wrap">Strange New Worlds</span> style that meets <span style="white-space: no-wrap">USS Sequoia</span> guidelines.
+Members without a Class A Uniform will be promoted along the Enlisted track:*

 Crewman (Third Class) > Crewman (Second Class) > Crewman (First Class) > Petty Officer > Chief Petty Officer

-*Members with a uniform will be promoted along the Officer track:*
+*Members with a Class A Uniform will be promoted along the Officer track:*

 Crewman (Third Class) > Ensign > Lieutenant Junior Grade > Lieutenant > Lieutenant Commander > Commander > Captain